 For those of you with just a little Bible knowledge: The Bible opens with Genesis 1:1 – “In the beginning God created the heavens and the earth.”
-So, there is a simple test: If God was at the beginning – and you can trace something back to it’s very beginning – do you wind up back at God?
+So, a simple test: are there things that we can trace, all the way back to their beginning point?
+And, if so, would we wind up back at God?
+If God was at the beginning – and you trace something back to the beginning – do you wind up back at God?

 I, as a believer, say yes – and that there are many things that can take us down this path.
 For the moment, however, let us just start with a general test of this matter.
 For how, precisely, could our universe even have a beginning – and then be where we are at right now?
 It is not as straightforward a process as one might assume.
 For example:

 We have entropy.
 What this means is that, if the universe is around long enough then it will eventually burn out.
 And thus, we will all wind up being nothing but exhausted bits of (former) energy.
 I will call this the Existential Deadline.
 After a certain amount of time, everything burns out and is done doing anything for ever after.